John Adrian Chamier: Air Training Corps

 After retirement from the RAF, Chamier became secretary of the Air League of the British Empire.
 During his tenure as secretary Chamier became involved with the founding, in 1938 of the Air Defence Cadet Corps, which on 5 February 1941 evolved into the Air Training Corps because the ADCC was seen as too forceful and decided to change it to a more subtle name of ATC.
 He set up the ATC to promote recruitment in the RAF and to get young people who are interested in aviation to be able to go to their local squadron at their own free will, making it more enjoyable.

 After it was founded, Chamier became the Air Training Corps' first Commandant, until his retirement in 1944.
 He was succeeded by Air Marshal Sir Leslie Gossage.

 Civilian career

 Between 1928 and 1931 Chamier was a director on the board of Vickers (Aviation) Limited.

+In the 1930s, Chamier and his company, Chamier, Gilbert-Lodge and Co acted as consultants for airport design and construction including those at Belfast Harbour and Luton.

 Chamier was, at one time, the aviation correspondent for the British Broadcasting Corporation (BBC).